 The website has opened a dialog window, but the URL of the page is still the same.

 This means it would be a good idea to create another custom step.

-Click on the web test recorder’s toolbar, name the new step
+Select Add > Step on the script recorder’s toolbar, name the new step

 Dialog, confirm the creation by clicking Add New Step.
 The new